anhquang2605/weather-together/LEARNED.md

 1. Use mousedown event instead of click so that the event can trigger before onBlur of another element
 2. Typing of event object can be imported from React
-3. For data gotten from API endpoints, need to alter selectId: method in adapter to generate id for the data
+3. For data gotten from API endpoints, need to alter selectId: method in adapter to generate id for the data (Redux and data normalization)
 4. can do fall back with the ? : evaluation condition 1 ? result 1 : (condition 2? result 2 : result 3)
 5. To up load file using midleware must export a config option from the api route handler that would disable body parser in the api page export const config: PageConfig = {